Skip to content

 Michigan YES YES MARCH 11, 2020 On Dec.
 20, 2019, Governor Gretchen Whitmer signed the Lawful Sports Betting Act, legalizing sports betting in the state.

-Mississippi NO YES AUGUST 1, 2018 Sports betting officially started in Mississippi on Aug.
+Mississippi ON-PREMISES ONLY YES AUGUST 1, 2018 Sports betting officially started in Mississippi on Aug.
 1, 2018, after the state repealed its sports betting ban in 2017.
 Retail betting is available at many casinos, but the state is not licensing online operators at this time.
+Online sports betting is allowed on casino property only.

 Montana ON-PREMISES ONLY YES MARCH 9, 2020 “Gov. Steve Bullock signed a bill Friday [May 3rd] for the Montana State Lottery to oversee wagering on sports through kiosks and mobile devices,” per AP News.